NathanMilani/cs453-project/README.md

 ## 1. What is the difference between authentication and authorization?

-Authentication is the what is used in verifying if the user is who they say they are.
-Authorization is the what users right to be given permission to a given task or information.
+Authentication is used to verify that the user is who they say they are by checking their login credentials.
+Authorization determines what that authenticated user is allowed to access or modify, such as projects, tasks, or administrator-only routes.
 ---

 ## 2. Why should passwords be hashed instead of stored directly?